Studies in the Psychology of Sex Vol. 2

 Studies in the Psychology of Sex Vol. 2 is a book published in 1900 written by Havelock Ellis (1859–1939), an English physician, writer and social reformer.
-The book deals with the phenomenon of sexual inversion, an outdated term for homosexuality.
+The book deals with the phenomenon of sexual inversion, an outdated term for homosexuality, as well as heterosexual trans people.
 It is part of Ellis' seven-volume series Studies in the psychology of sex.
 The book has seven chapters describing the prevalence, nature and theories in the 19th century about sexual inversion in men and women.
 Various case studies are presented and discussed.
 Ellis recognised a need to address the topic of sexual inversion especially in England:

 However, the publication of the book was suppressed in England at first and it was published in the United States instead.

 Historical context

 "Homosexual practices in private, between two consenting parties, are absolutely unpunished [...]" in France, Belgium, the Netherlands and other European countries.

 In the 18th century sex between men was a topic that was discussed publicly.
 Sodomy, any form of sexual activity that does not involve penile penetration of a vagina, was long criminalised.
 It was decriminalised in France during the French Revolution.
 Other countries also adopted this forcefully or by choice, including Austria, Russia and Brazil.

 In England, anal penetration of men and women as well as mutual masturbation for man was still sentenced even when it occurred privately, with consent and no involvement of minors.
 Ellis proposes making homosexual practices legal.
 He rejects the fear of the state that the legalisation of homosexuality will increase its prevalence.
 The book was the first major work on the topic in England and also breaks with previous works on homosexuality because it contains middle-class characters as protagonists and regards most cases of sexual inversion as congenital.
 This challenged the conception of the inverted identity as a bad character with a lack of self-control.